NREL-Sienna/PowerSimulationsDynamics.jl/docs/src/simulation.md

 ## Optional: Perturbations

 A perturbation structure must be defined that will alter the system from its steady state operation.
-More details on the available perturbations in their respective [Section](perturbations.md).
+More details on the available perturbations in the respective [Perturbations Section](perturbations.md).

 ## Optional: Keyword Arguments

-Different keyword arguments can be included in the Simulation for different purposes
+Different keyword arguments can be included in the Simulation for different purposes:

 ### `initialize_simulation::Bool`